SidAvd/SquareTreasureB/README.md

 ## Description

 Square Treasure is a React-based game inspired by Minesweeper, where the objective is to find the hidden treasure (💎) on a grid.
-The grid cells display the distance to the treasure, and players need to flip the cells strategically to uncover the treasure.
-The game is won when the player finds the hidden treasure.
+The grid cells display the distance to the treasure, and players need to flip the cells strategically to uncover it.
+The game is won when the player finds the treasure.

 ## Features